MugilanGN/Pseudocode-Compiler/README.md

 <a name="ir"></a>
 ### Executing the Compiled Output

 Once the compiler has been executed, it will create a .ll file.
 However, it cannot be executed just yet.
-This is to provide flexibility with what you do with the generated LLVM IR.
-If you want you can compile it to machine code using LLC and GCC, or even compile it to JavaScript.
+This is to provide flexibility with what you want to do with the generated LLVM IR.
+For example, you can compile the .ll file to machine code using LLC and GCC, or even compile it to JavaScript.

-If you want to directly execute the output, you can download the lli.exe file from the releases page.
+If you want to directly execute the .ll file, you can download the lli.exe file from the releases page.
 Then, you can add its file-path to Path.
 This will let you call it from the Command Line.

 Now it's as simple as calling it on the .ll file from the Command Line: